ChrisRawstone/Detecting_AI_Generated_Text/reports/README.md

 >
 > Answer:

 We utilized a GPU compute engine equipped with T4 GPUs, essential for tasks demanding CUDA GPU capabilities.
 This powerful setup was crucial for debugging processes that required GPU acceleration.
 Furthermore, the compute engine played a pivotal role in large-scale model training, a task unfeasible on our local machines.
 The high-performance hardware significantly accelerated our training processes.
 What would typically take 30 hours on standard setups was remarkably reduced to just 1.5 hours, showcasing the efficiency and power of the compute engine in handling intensive computational tasks.
-If we had more time we would have liked to experiment with running docker files with GPU as this would be perfect practice for using A GPU with docker in the real world.
+If we had more time we would have liked to experiment with running docker files with GPU as this would be perfect practice for deploying a docker with GPU in the real world.

 ### Question 19